Pivotal Cloud Foundry® (PCF) versions 1.6.x and above

 You may see issues where you are unable to use the bosh/ssh command to log into a VM.

-You will receive an error like the following if this issue is effecting you when running the "bosh/ssh" command.
+You will receive an error like the following if this issue is affecting you when running the "bosh/ssh" command:

 Starting interactive shell on job loggregator_trafficcontroller-partition-XXX/0